-Elections are the foundation upon which representative governance rests.
-These rules are designed to protect the rights of all candidates, as well as all members of the University community, and to ensure that the election process takes place in an open and fair arena.
-Candidates must respect the rights and privileges of all members of the Cornell community, and follow all election guidelines outlined in this document.
-Election rules are subject to the approval of voting members of the Student Assembly each semester.
+- 50 protect the rights of all candidates, as well as all members of the University community, and to ensure that 51 the election process takes place in an open and fair arena.
+Candidates must respect the rights and privileges - 52 of all members of the Cornell community, and follow all election guidelines outlined in this document. - 53 Election rules are subject to the approval of voting members of the Student Assembly each semester.

-A. Voter Eligibility
+55 A. Voter Eligibility